pymeasure/leco-protocol/glossary.md

     The web of Components communicating with each other in an ECP deployment.

 Observer
-    A component that receives data from other components, e.g. for logging, storage, or plotting, see {ref}`components.md#observer`.
+    A Component that receives data from other Components, e.g. for logging, storage, or plotting, see {ref}`components.md#observer`.

 Processor
     A Component on the ECP network which runs some kind of processing operation on one or more inputs and produces one or more outputs.
 Can be stateful or stateless.
 See {ref}`components.md#processor`.